RAJvardhan621/GIFWAVE/README.md

-# GIFWAVE using custom hooks
+# GIFWAVE using Custom Hooks